macabeus/kappa/README.md

 VS Code extension designed to help you when decompiling a codebase.

-> ⚠️ **Work in Progress**: This extension is currently under active development.
-Features and APIs may change.

-- **✅ AI Prompt Builder:** Craft high-quality prompts to guide AI in decompiling a function.
+- **✨ AI Prompt Builder:** Craft high-quality prompts to guide AI in decompiling a function.
-- **✅ Automated Code Fixes:** Use plugins to automatically update the code’s AST, eliminating repetitive tasks and correcting common errors.
-- **✅ Agent Mode:** Automatically decompile a given function, until it reache 100% match.
+- **🤖 Agent Mode:** Automatically decompile a given function, until it reache 100% match.
-- **🚧 Integration with [decomp.me](https://decomp.me/):** Create a new scratch from VS Code _(coming soon)_.
+- **🐸 Integration with [decomp.me](https://decomp.me/):** Create a new scratch in one click.
+- **🔌 Automated Code Fixes:** Use plugins to automatically update the code’s AST, eliminating repetitive tasks and correcting common errors.

 > [📚 Learn how this project was developed on Substack](https://gambiconf.substack.com/p/development-journey-on-game-decompilation)